ander-elkoroaristizabal/nnunet-ms-segmentation/README.md

         - [plotting.py](custom_scripts/plotting.py): contains the plotting utilities.
         - [utils.py](custom_scripts/utils.py): contains the generic utilities.
 + `data`: data directory expected by nnU-Net, where the raw and preprocessed data is stored.
++ `deployment`: contains the files and scripts for the deployment of the model as a Docker container, except for the [docker-compose.yml](docker-compose.yml) that can be found at the root.
 + `documentation`: directory with nnU-Net documentation markdown files.
 + `NEW_LESIONS_CHALLENGE`: directory where the MSSEG-2 and MS Open Data datasets are stored, together with the predictions and results of the evaluation.